 Cases involving disputed wills very often feature a Larke v Nugus statement.
 But what is a Larke v Nugus statement?
-We explain all about it here, and if having read this article you require legal assistance with requesting a Larke v Nugus statement or responding to a request for a Large v Nugus statement then call our free helpline on 0808 139 1599 or email us with details.
+We explain all about it here, and if having read this article you require legal assistance with obtaining a Larke v Nugus statement or responding to a request for a Large v Nugus statement then call our free helpline on 0808 139 1599 or email us.

-A Larke v Nugus statement is a legal statement thst is made by the solicitor who prepared a will that has been disputed or who witnessed its execution.
+A Larke v Nugus statement is a legal statement that is made by the solicitor who prepared a will that has been disputed or who witnessed its execution.
 These statements are frequently requested by someone challenging the will who is looking for evidence against the validity of a will on the grounds of lack of testamentary capacity, undue influence, want of knowledge or approval or forgery.

 The phrase, Larke v Nugus, originates from a legal case that determined the law on requests for information regarding the circumstances surrounding the instruction and execution of a will Larke v Nugus WTLR 1033.

 The starting position in relation to disclosure of information regarding a will is that the information should only be made available to the personal representatives of the estate (or to others with their consent) prior to obtaining the Grant of Administration.
 However, this does not apply where a request for information is made to the solicitor who prepared or witnessed the execution of the will and there is a dispute in relation to that will.
 In these circumstances the Law Society has long recommended that the solicitor should make a statement outlining the circumstances surrounding the instruction and execution of the will to any party to probate proceedings or someone who has a reasonable claim against the will.
 In 2000 the case of Larke v Nugus endorsed this long standing recommendation, which means that a request for information now carries judicial weight.